compbiomed/singleCellTK/exec/Import_pipeline_usage.md

 -s The desired sample name

--d The desired output directory name
+-o The desired output directory name

 If users wish to run this script as a batch job on a computing cluster, we have provided a .sh script that may be used to run the pipeline Rscript: